Editor’s Note: Eataly Boston no longer has this restaurant as part of their seafood market.

 My wife ordered the swordfish Livornese, which allowed me to compare Eataly’s version of the famous sauce with my own recent attempt at Livornese.
 At Danielle’s first bite I realized who made it better and it wasn’t me.
 I tried a bite and I had to agree, the Livornese was similar to mine but the flavors were much deeper.
 I have a feeling part of that is due to better ingredients like San Marzano canned tomatoes and there is no question that the olives and especially the capers (they were huge) were way better than what I used.

 After lunch, which included a few glasses of vermentino, we shopped in the rest of Eataly before heading home.
-We grabbed some good olive oil, some various pestos and a bag of chestnut-flour trofie pasta to go with it, plus a surprise request from my son Marcus.
+We grabbed some good olive oil, some various pestos and a bag of chestnut-flour trofie pasta to go with it, plus a surprise request from my son.

-My 7 year old boy is not an adventurous eater, but he loves pasta, and surprisingly, pesto.
-At Eataly’s fresh pasta counter I was showing him the black pasta made with squid ink.
-I’ve always been curious about pasta al nero di seppia, but I was always apprehensive about it when traveling through Italy.
+My 7-year-old boy is not an adventurous eater, but he loves pasta, and surprisingly, pesto.
+At Eataly’s fresh pasta counter, I was showing him the black pasta made with squid ink.
+I’ve always been curious about pasta al nero di sepia, but I was always apprehensive about it when traveling through Italy.
 Well, Marcus says he wants to try it, but I don’t want to pay “city prices” for a pound of pasta we all might hate.
-So I bought a 1/3 pound of fresh squid ink pasta just so we can all have a taste.
+I bought a 1/3 pound of fresh squid ink pasta just so we can all have a taste.